johnosbb/NLP/Spacy/clause_types.md

 In examples (1) through (3), the linking verb is followed by a nominal, which serves to rename the subject.

-In the first example the "trip" and its compliment "disappointment" refer to the same event.
+In the first example the "trip" and its complement "disappointment" refer to the same event.

-In example two the compliment "to end in tragedy." reframes the subject "The day".
+In example two the complement "to end in tragedy." reframes the subject "The day".

-In the third example the "result" and its compliment "success" refer to the same thing.
+In the third example the "result" and its complement "success" refer to the same thing.

 ## Type V – Transitive with Direct Object